tavoyne/blog-next/posts/lockfiles-demystified.md

 A lockfile is a file that keeps track of the exact versions your package manager has resolved your dependencies to.
 Put differently, it's a snapshot of how your `package.json` file was resolved at a given time.

-Let's say your `package.json` file looks like that:
+Let's say that your `package.json` file looks like that:

 ```jsonc
 {